Blaine Robison, M.A.

 But: Grk. de, conj. to each one: Grk. hekastos, adj. in reference to individual person, each (one), every (one). is given: Grk. didōmi, pres. pass., to give, often with the focus on generosity.
 In the LXX didōmi generally renders Heb. natan, to give, used in one of three settings (1) by men one to another; (2) by men to God; and (3) by God to men (DNTT 2:41).
-The third circumstance applies here. the manifestation: Grk. phanerōsis, state or condition of open disclosure; manifestation.
-Mounce defines the word as an outward evidencing of a latent principle, active exhibition.
+The third circumstance applies here. the manifestation: Grk. phanerōsis (from phaneroō, to make visible, make known), a state or condition of open disclosure; manifestation.
 The word occurs not at all in the LXX and occurs only twice in the Besekh (also 2Cor 4:2).
-Paul's choice of the word seems to emphasize the point that the Spirit now works openly and not secretly.
+Paul's choice of the word seems to emphasize the point that the Spirit works openly and not secretly.

-(1) Genuine manifestations of the Spirit cannot be manufactured or imitated by the individual.
+• Genuine manifestations of the Spirit cannot be created by the individual.

-(2) Different manifestations are given to different people.
-There is no expectation that everyone should have the same gift.
+• Different manifestations are given to different people.
+There is no expectation that everyone should have the same gift, service or effect.

 Paul makes the same point in his Roman letter: